 A recent study surveyed 3,659 students enrolled in Ph.D. programs at universities in Flanders, Belgium.
-About half of these students reported recently experiencing at least two symptoms of poor mental health.
-Worse, one third of students said they had experienced at least four of these symptoms – more than double the prevalence found among highly educated comparison groups.
+About half reported recently experiencing at least two symptoms of poor mental health.
+Worse, one third of students said they had experienced at least four symptoms – more than double the prevalence reported among highly educated comparison groups.

 The most frequently cited symptoms were feelings of depression or unhappiness, constant strain, loss of sleep due to rumination, and an inability to overcome difficulties and enjoy day-to-day activities.
-A number of factors could contribute to these symptoms.
-But interestingly, the greatest predictor of psychological distress was when work prevented students from meeting the needs of their families.
+Participants reported that a number of factors contributed to their symptoms, but interestingly, the greatest predictor of psychological distress was when work prevented students from meeting the needs of their families.

-Still, the authors write that their findings don’t allow them to draw conclusions about what exactly is causing the problems.
+Still, the authors said their findings don’t allow them to draw conclusions about the exact cause of the problems.

 A potential alternative interpretation of our findings could, for instance, be that PhD students experiencing mental health problems are more likely to evaluate their environmental conditions negatively.
 However, the vast number of studies examining causal links between organizational factors and the onset of mental health problems in occupational health research in other settings suggests that the work environment is at least partially responsible for the prevalence of mental health problems observed in the current study.

 A few things seemed to help curb the reported symptoms.
 Students with inspirational supervisors, an interest in an academic career, and a well-defined career plan seemed to exhibit less symptoms of poor mental health.

 “When people have a clear vision of the future and the path that they are taking, this provides a sense of meaningfulness, progress and control, which should be a protective factor against mental health problems,” the authors wrote.